annasmyk/annasmyk/README.md

 ## Hello !

 My name is Anna Smyk.
 I am a time series methodologist at [Insee](https://github.com/InseeFr) 🇫🇷.
-I work with  on Seasonal Adjustment tools and methods, and mainly on the [JDemetra+](https://github.com/jdemetra) software.
+I work on Seasonal Adjustment tools and methods, and mainly on the [JDemetra+](https://github.com/jdemetra) software.
 We provide beginner and advanced training in seasonal adjustment, as well as assistance in setting up a production process of seasonally adjusted series.

 ### JDemetra+ documentation 📖